 It is important to remember that our content has been created with lasting, transformative life change in mind.
 So while you will find useful information in our trainings, the content is designed to help you uncover things that may be holding you back as a parent or a leader, and equip you to step up with clear conviction and passion.

 TWNAF was born from and is rooted in the Christian tradition, but the epidemic of fatherlessness holds no prejudice.
 So neither do we.

 We have training material for both secular and faith-based communities, and will help any country, community or culture battle the scourge of fatherlessness, regardless of creed or religious beliefs.

 We have three training levels aimed at helping men grow start by building a solid foundation in our content, maturing into master mentors capable of overseeing a network of 1000+ trainers in their country.

 The three levels are as follows:

 - Dads Talk — Helping fathers understand the basics of manhood and fatherhood and giving them the tools to apply the principles in their lives and those of their families.

-- Fatherhood Facilitator — Equipping fathers who have been through levels one or two with the tools to train other fathers
+- Fatherhood Facilitator — Equipping fathers who have been through level one with the tools to train other fathers.

-- Master Mentor — Taking men who have completed a level three training and are already training other fathers to the next level.
+- Master Mentor — Taking men who have completed a level one or two training and are already training other fathers to the next level.
 This training goes deep into the course material, giving the trainers a broad and deep understanding of the content, and how to apply it in training.

 We encourage fathers to go through each level thoroughly because the master mentor training can be daunting, and the expectation of people attending that training is that they will be drivers of the movement in their area, training up other trainers and building momentum for the movement to flourish.